maloq/obsidian-public/Project draft.md

 ### Goals

-1. Develop prediction model: Create a method that can robustly analyze
+1. Develop representation model: Create a representation method that can robustly analyze
-and characterize local atomic environments and global sturcture at several
+and characterize structure and dynamic for local atomic environments.
-timestep into the future(past)
-2. Develop Generative model: ...
+2. Develop generative model for
 3. Enhance Understanding of Atomic Structures: Provide new insights into
 the topological nature of local atomic configurations, potentially leading
-to better predictions of material properties

 ### Approach